Top of main content

 When you take out a personal loan, the money is deposited into your bank account as a lump sum.
 It can help you buy a new car, pay for renovations to your home, and even pay off high-interest debts.

-But before taking out a personal loan, get to know how they work and what the charges are.
-This way you can make sure it’s the right option for you and avoid any unexpected costs down the line.
+But before taking out a personal loan, get to know how they work and the associated charges.
+This way, you can make sure it’s the right option for you and avoid any unexpected costs.

 • you can usually borrow between £1,000 to £25,000

-• loan repayments are usually fixed and monthly, this can help with budgeting
+• loan repayments are usually monthly at a fixed amount – this can help with budgeting

-• you can spread your repayments over one to eight years, but the longer you take to pay back your loan, the more interest you'll have to pay
+• you can spread your repayments over 1 to 8 years but the longer you take to pay back your loan, the more interest you'll have to pay

-• you can consolidate existing debts into one personal loan, so you only have one set of repayments
+• you can consolidate existing debts into 1 personal loan, so you only have 1 set of repayments

 5 things to consider before taking out a personal loan